InnoSWP/B21-02_Bibliogram/README.md

 6. **Co-authors**

-This page contains the information about people who have ever conducted a joint study with the selected researcher.
-The usage possibilities are similar to the publications page.
+This page contains the information about researches who have ever conducted a joint study with the selected author.
+The information about co-authors could be downloades.

 7. **Author's publications**